 Fertility treatment

-If you still have difficulty conceiving after surgery, you can talk to your doctor about other options.
+If you still find it hard to get pregnant after surgery, you can talk to your doctor about other options.
 For example:

 • the Endometriosis Fertility Index (EFI) – to help predict natural or assisted pregnancy